stklik-org/Kaigara/frontend/README.md

 # Kaigara frontend

-The React 19 / TypeScript / Vite app: the Connect → Load → Compose → Run → Analyze screens,
+The React 19 / TypeScript / Vite app: the Connect → Load → Compose → Run → Analyze screens.
+See
-implemented from the lofi wireframes under `../docs/Benchmark UI prototype/design_handoff_aas_benchmarking_ui/`.
-Those wireframes encode intentional layout decisions, so check them before changing UI structure.
+[`../docs/walkthrough.md`](../docs/walkthrough.md) for what each screen does, with screenshots.
 Styling is Tailwind v4, state is Zustand, routing is React Router.
 The Compose screen is built on `@xzdarcy/react-timeline-editor` (the track canvas) and Monaco (the Code view).

 ## Running it